Why Has the Ministry of Defence Tried to Ban Its Own Book?

-If, like Peter Wright’s Spycatcher, the book is banned on ‘political’ or national security grounds then it is immediately going to attract a great deal more media interest than it might otherwise have done, so that if one publisher drops it another is likely to pick it up.
+When democratic governments attempt to ban books it rarely work out well for the government.
 When the Thatcher government tried to ban Spycatcher under the Official Secrets it ended up looking ridiculous and impotent when the book was published abroad – even in Scotland – for three years before the ban was lifted, so that anyone who wanted to know what was in it could find out.

 Rather than silencing books, such efforts tend to generate more curiosity about them.
 And attempts at censorship and prohibition are almost guaranteed to attract attention when a government tries to ban a book that it has commissioned itself, as was the case last week, when the Ministry of Defense attempted to block the publication of An Intimate War – An Oral History of the Helmand Conflict 1978-2013, on the grounds that it breached the Official Secrets Act.

-What makes this effort so extraordinary was the fact that the book was written by Dr. Mike Martin, a former captain in the Territorial Army, who was commissioned three years ago by the army to write a study of British military operations in Helmand.
+This book was written by Dr. Mike Martin, a former captain in the Territorial Army, who was commissioned three years ago by the army to write a study of British military operations in Helmand province in Afghanistan.
 That study became a Phd dissertation, which the MoD has had in its possession for 14 months.
-Yet it is only in February that it raised objections to its content, to the point when Martin resigned his ten-year commission in order to be able to publish the book.
+Yet it is only in February that it raised objections to its content, to the point when Martin resigned his ten-year commission in order to be able to publish it.

 I was also curious as to why the MoD would feel the need to go to such lengths, and undertake an effort that was bound to backfire.
 The news about Martin’s book broke the day after I appeared in a BBC documentary about the Sergeant Blackman/Marine A case.
 One of the recurring themes in that program was the idea that the Marines in Helmand were in Afghanistan in order to protect the population against ‘the Taliban’.

-Martin effectively destroys these simplistic representations.
+Martin’s book destroys these simplistic and sometimes disingenuous representations.
 His meticulous study, based on 150 interviews conducted over four years and his own experience as a serving officer in Helmand, presents a view of the war that is radically different from the one the British public has been hearing ever since Tony Blair ordered British troops to deploy in Helmand in 2006.

-At various times over the last eight years we have heard from politicians and army spokesmen that British troops were engaged in counter-terrorism and counter-narcotics, that they were building democracy, providing security to the local population, ensuring development and protecting women’s rights, or – most fatuously of all – that they were there ‘to keep us safe.’
+Again and again during the last eight years we have heard from politicians and army spokesmen that British troops in Afghanistan were engaged in counter-terrorism and counter-narcotics, that they were building democracy, providing security to the local population, ensuring development and protecting women’s rights, or – most fatuously of all – that they were there ‘to keep us safe.’

-It is therefore astonishing and even breathtaking to see these representations blown out of the water by one of the army’s own.
+It is therefore rather astonishing to see these clichés comprehensively demolished by one of the army’s own.
 Like US Lieutenant Colonel Daniel Davis’s searing 2012 report Dereliction of Duty, Martin shows the Afghan war as it is, rather than how our political and military leaders would like us to see it, and the picture that he paints is often jaw-dropping.

-What Martin reveals, in painstaking – and from the military’s point of view – painful detail, is that British politicians and army officers did not have the remotest idea what they were doing in Helmand, and that the war was conducted with staggering naivete and ignorance.
+Martin reveals, in painstaking – and from the military’s point of view – painful detail, how British politicians and army officers did not have the remotest idea what they were doing in Helmand, and paints a picture of a war conducted with staggering naivete and ignorance.

-Martin shows again and again that neither Britain, the United States, nor the various international institutions involved in the Afghan war really understood Afghanistan’s complex local politics, and that this incomprehension resulted in a series of mistakes and misjudgements that made the conflict worse.
+Martin demonstrates conclusively that neither Britain, the United States, nor the various international institutions involved in the Afghan war really understood Afghanistan’s complex local politics, and he shows how this incomprehension resulted in a series of mistakes and misjudgements that made the conflict worse.